ksnavely/cherl/README.md

 ### Compiling the code

-If you update the code compile the erlang with `rebar compile`.
+If you update the code compile the erlang by running `rebar compile` in the parent directory.
+If you are in the same directory as the .erl files you can use `erlc` or `c(...)` in the repl.

 ### Starting the server